 Thus, one of the essential steps you need to undertake before scraping Google data is to put together a set of organic-looking fingerprints.
 This will make your web crawler look like a legitimate visitor.
-To simplify your search, check out this list of the most common user agents.

 It’s also smart to switch between multiple user agents, so there isn’t a sudden increase in requests from the user agent to a specific website.
 Similar to IP addresses, using the same user agent would be easier to identify it as a bot and earn a block.

 To successfully scrape data from these websites, you may need to use a headless browser.
 It will work exactly like any other browser; just the headless one won’t be configured with a Graphical User Interface (GUI).
 It means that such a browser won’t have to display all the dynamic content necessary for user experience, which will eventually prevent the target from blocking you while scraping data at high speed.